Peabody Workers' Compensation

 Unfortunately, many of these fields are dangerous.
 In fact, the Occupational Safety and Health Administration (OSHA) has reported that there were more illnesses and injuries in the health sector than in any other field.
 More than 653,000 health services workers got sick or hurt over a one year period.

 Whether you work in health services or in any other field, there are significant on-the-job risks.
 It is imperative you understand your rights if something happens to you or to a family member at work.
-A Peabody workers’ compensation attorney at the Law Offices of Jeffrey S. Glassman LLC can help you to pursue a claim for work injury benefits after an injury occurs.Risk of Injury for Peabody Workers
+A Peabody workers’ compensation attorney at the Jeffrey Glassman Injury Lawyers can help you to pursue a claim for work injury benefits after an injury occurs.Risk of Injury for Peabody Workers

 Peabody, Massachusetts was first settled within the Salem area in 1626.
 Peabody started as a farming community, but quickly evolved into an industrial city when mills realized they could use the area’s streams to provide water power.
 Peabody became a center of the leather industry and today the area is still known as the Leather City, although leather has not played a major economic role since the second half of the 20th century.